H.R. 5363: Expanding Childcare in Rural America Act of 2025

 Why it matters

-Childcare projects would get priority within six existing USDA programs: essential community facilities loans and grants under 7 U.S.C.
-1926(a), technical assistance and training grants under 7 U.S.C.
-1926(a), rural business development grants under 7 U.S.C.
-1932(c), business and industry direct and guaranteed loans under 7 U.S.C.
-1932(g), the rural microentrepreneur assistance program under 7 U.S.C.
-2008s, and the Rural Innovation Stronger Economy grant program under 7 U.S.C.
-2008w.
+Childcare projects would get priority within six USDA programs: essential community facilities loans and grants, technical assistance and training grants, rural business development grants, business and industry direct and guaranteed loans, the rural microentrepreneur assistance program, and the RISE grant program.

-USDA may make awards through childcare resource and referral organizations, staffed family child care networks, community development financial institutions, and nonprofit organizations or nonprofit networks.
-Those intermediaries must have demonstrated expertise in at least one of three areas: facility acquisition, construction, renovation, or improvement; technical, financial, or managerial assistance to childcare providers; or securing private capital financing for childcare or low-income community development.
+USDA may make awards through childcare resource and referral organizations, staffed family child care networks, community development financial institutions, and nonprofit networks — but only those with proven expertise in building facilities, assisting providers, or securing private capital financing.

-The bill sets two hard oversight deadlines: a comprehensive quantitative and qualitative evaluation not later than 2 years after enactment, and a report to Congress not later than 3 years after enactment.
-The report must go to the Senate Committee on Agriculture, Nutrition, and Forestry and the House Committee on Agriculture.
+USDA must complete a comprehensive quantitative and qualitative evaluation within two years of enactment and report the results to the Senate Committee on Agriculture, Nutrition, and Forestry and the House Committee on Agriculture within three years.

 Who benefits from H.R.
 5363?

-Rural families with children in kindergarten or younger
+Rural families with kids in kindergarten or younger

 Communities in farming-dependent counties

-These communities get an explicit priority under the bill using the 2015 county typology codes from the Economic Research Service, which means farm-reliant areas move closer to the front of the line for USDA-backed childcare projects.
+Farm-reliant counties, identified by the Economic Research Service's typology codes, move closer to the front of the line for USDA-backed childcare projects.

-Licensed, regulated, or registered providers that meet applicable health and safety requirements could gain easier access to capital and technical support through six USDA programs during fiscal years 2026 through 2030.
+Licensed, regulated, or registered providers that meet health and safety rules could find it easier to tap USDA capital and technical support through six programs over five years.

-Community development financial institutions, childcare resource and referral organizations, staffed family child care networks, and nonprofit networks could receive awards to help finance facilities, provide managerial support, or secure private capital for childcare projects.
+Community development financial institutions, childcare resource and referral organizations, staffed family child care networks, and nonprofit networks could win awards to finance facilities and support providers.

 Who is affected by H.R.
 5363?